mateja176/react-hooks-course/react-hooks.md

 ### material-ui

-Material UI is using [jss](https://npmjs.org/package/jss) under the hood and exposes a similar API compared to [react-jss](https://npmjs.org/package/react-jss) hence if you learn one you have learned the other the a significant extent safe for certain caveats.
+Material UI is using [jss](https://npmjs.org/package/jss) under the hood and exposes a similar API compared to [react-jss](https://npmjs.org/package/react-jss) hence if you learn one you have learned the other to a significant extent, safe for certain caveats.

 `makeStyle`